-Do You Think It Is Possible That on the New Earth There Could Be the Essence of Marital Relationships with the Actual Institution of Marriage?
+Do You Think It Is Possible That on the New Earth There Could Be the Essence of Marital Relationships without the Actual Institution of Marriage?

 Question from a reader:

-Do you think it is possible that on the New Earth there could be the essence of marital relationships with the actual institution of marriage?
+Do you think it is possible that on the New Earth there could be the essence of marital relationships without the actual institution of marriage?

 Studying Matthew 22 deeper, it appears to me that this passage says that in the resurrection we will not “get” married.
 Not that we won’t “be” married.
 Currently, men marry and women are given in marriage.
 My position holds that we won’t get married, but will be in a state of perfect oneness (a state of marriage without having to enter into covenant.)